MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ### Webinars

 **Webinars** are structured meetings where presenters and participants have clear roles.
 Webinars are often used for training purposes or sales and marketing presentation scenarios.
-A key difference is that webinars require registration.
+A key difference is that webinars support registration.

 After setting up webinars in your organization, your users can schedule webinars and open registration to attendees.
 For more information about how to set up webinars, see [Set up webinars in Teams](set-up-webinars.md).
-With webinars, you can configure your meeting to be interactive to the first 1000 users, but view only for the remaining users up to 20,000.
+With webinars, you can configure your meeting to be interactive to the first 1000 users, but view only for the remaining users up to 20,000.   **IS THE LAST SENTENCE TRUE?**

 ### Live events